totegamma/yisp/docs/getting-started.md

 - Explore the [Operators](operators.md) documentation to learn about all available operators
 - Check out the [Examples](examples.md) for real-world use cases
-- Dive into [Advanced Usage](advanced-usage.md) for more complex techniques

 Happy coding with YISP!